 Sunday: 1 PM – 5:30 PM

 The 100-acre Amelia Lake and the 4.5 acre Saunders Pond offer fishermen the opportunity to catch largemouth bass, crappie, channel catfish, bluegill, and redear sunfish.
 The largemouth bass density is very high, giving anglers ample opportunity to catch numerous fish.
 The bluegill and sunfish fishery is very good on Amelia Lake.
 Trees left standing during lake construction have rotted and fallen, providing cover for fish.
-In addition, fish attractors have been constructed and positioned near the handicapped-accessible fishing pier.
+In addition, fish attractors have been constructed and positioned near the handicapped-accessible fishing pier (see note below regarding the status of the fishing pier).
 Fishermen who turn their attention to the Appomattox River will find largemouth bass, catfish, and redbreast sunfish.
 During late winter or spring, river anglers are likely to land striped bass and walleye.

 Amelia is frequently the site for outings by scouts, school groups, nature study classes, and families.
 These, as well as individual visitors, find Amelia an excellent place for wildlife viewing, nature photography and hiking.

 Two shooting ranges are available: a 6-station rifle range and a clay-bird shotgun range.
 Range rules and hours are posted on the Amelia WMA web page and on kiosks located at the ranges.
 Facilities are not available for handguns.
 Numerous parking lots exist to access the area, and a concrete boat ramp is available for launching small boats.